 Jordan points us to a couple of things he feels can fix this problem

 First he says you need to work on your self love.

 Then you need to find someone you’re compatible with.

 Or is there something deeper going on, that is making your monogamous relationships fail so much?

 I think you have a fundamental misunderstanding of what romantic love really is.
 You don’t understand what is necessary to keep it flourishing in your life.

 Sure it is good to be a complete person going into your relationships.

-If that isn’t the case you’re going to be using your partner instead of sharing youself.
+If that isn’t the case, you’re going to be using your partner instead of sharing yourself with them.